Call or Email us now

 What is HIGCSE?

-This equivalence has been accepted by the relevant authorities in South Africa, and it is now possible for students with a combination of IGCSE/HIGCSE grades to satisfy South African university entrance requirements.
+This equivalence was accepted by the relevant authorities in South Africa, and it was possible for students with a combination of IGCSE/HIGCSE grades to satisfy South African university entrance requirements.

 HIGCSE does not really have a relationship with A Level because it is an extension of IGCSE – it is the conclusion of schooling for countries with what we would regard as a 17+ university entrance level.
 However, insofar as it represents a further year’s study after IGCSE, it can be seen as approximately half way between our 16+ and 18+ qualifications – roughly the same standard as AS.